Establishment

 Recommended standard sowing rates for commercial ‘off the shelf’ straights and mixes are often available online or from seed suppliers.

-If you have a bespoke mix, tailored to your needs, you can use the recommended seed rate for each individual species (sown as straights) and a simple formula to estimate the rate for each species in a mix.
+If you have a bespoke mix, tailored to your needs, you can use the recommended seed rate for each individual species (sown as straights) and a simple formula to estimate how to reduce the rate for each species in a mix.

 Simply divide the individual species sowing rate by the number of species in the mix and use a seed rate calculator.